GeorgeVassilakis/SMPy/paper/paper.md

 # Summary

 Understanding the universe's large-scale distribution of dark matter is a central objective in the era of precision cosmology.
 A key tool for the study of dark matter is weak gravitational lensing; a phenomenon where light from distant galaxies is sheared as it passes though the gravitational field of a massive object, like a galaxy cluster.
-Measuring this slight (weak) distortion of shapes over thousands of galaxies allows astrophysicists to infer the distribution of total matter, which includes both luminous and dark matter.
+This shear, which manifests as a slight (weak) distortion of shapes over thousands of galaxies, allows astrophysicists to infer the distribution of total matter, including both luminous and dark matter.

-A common tool to infer the matter distribution is the mapping of convergence ($\kappa$), which quantifies how much a gravitational lens converges the light from distant galaxies, resulting in a magnification of their shapes.
-[Placeholder Sentence for shear].
+Obtaining a mass distribution from a catalog of galaxy shears requires an intermediate step.
+A common tool for this step is the mapping of convergence ($\kappa$), which quantifies how much a gravitational lens converges the light from distant galaxies, resulting in a magnification of their shapes.
+This value is directly proportional to the projected mass density, enabling easy visualization of the overall distribution.
+For a comprehensive review of weak gravitational lensing, please refer to [@Umetsu2020].

 The **Shear Mapping in Python (SMPy)** package provides a standardized, well-documented, and open-source solution for creating convergence maps from weak lensing galaxy shear measurements. `SMPy` was initially developed to support the Superpressure Balloon-borne Imaging Telescope (SuperBIT), a stratospheric, near-UV to near-IR observing platform which completed its 45-night observing run in spring 2023 with over 30 galaxy cluster observations [@Gill2024]. `SMPy` has since evolved into a general-purpose tool suitable for analyzing the weak lensing data from any source of galaxies.

-# Background

-For a comprehensive review of weak gravitational lensing, please refer to [@Umetsu2020].

 # Statement of Need

+Mass maps are a critical deliverable of many cosmological analyses [ACTDR62024], [@DESY32021], [@HSC2017].
+While some tools exist for mass mapping, such as `lenspack` and `jax-lensing` [@Remy2022], they are either not well documented and and lack algorithmic rigor, or they are highly specialized for specific use cases, such as Neural Score Matching to create Deep Learning-based maps.
+This leaves a significant gap in the field for a user-friendly, well-documented tool that can handle both astrometric and pixel-space convergence mapping while maintaining mathematical rigor.

-Mass maps are a critical deliverable of many cosmological analyses [@Atacama2020], [@DESY32021], [@HSC2017]. `SMPy` addresses an outstanding need for the lensing community: A robust, well-documented, and open-source tool to construct publication quality mass maps from galaxy shear data. `SMPy` was built with multiple design directions in mind:
+`SMPy` fills this void by providing a robust, well-documented, and open-source tool to construct publication-quality mass maps from galaxy shear data.
+It is, to our knowledge, the first convergence mapping software that combines accessibility with the flexibility to compute convergence in either astrometric or pixel space.

+`SMPy` was built with the following design principles in mind:

 1. **Accessibility:** `SMPy` is written entirely in Python and deliberately relies only on widely-used scientific Python packages (`numpy`, `scipy`, `pandas`, `astropy`, `matplotlib`, and `pyyaml`).
 This choice of standard dependencies ensures that users can easily install the packages without complex dependency chains, and that the codebase is maintainable and familiar to the scientific Python community.